Logan Ryan: 2013 season

-The New England Patriots selected Ryan in the third round (83rd overall) of the 2013 NFL Draft.
+The New England Patriots selected Ryan in the third round (83rd overall) of the 2013 NFL draft.
 He was the 14th cornerback drafted in 2013.
 On May 16, 2013, Ryan signed a four-year, $2.77 million contract that included a signing bonus of $563,252.

 Ryan competed for a starting cornerback job behind Alfonzo Dennard, Aqib Talib, Kyle Arrington, and Ras-I Dowling.
 Head coach Bill Belichick named Ryan the fourth cornerback on the Patriots' depth chart to begin the 2013 season, behind Dennard, Talib, and Arrington.

 Ryan made his NFL debut in the narrow season-opening 23–21 victory over the Buffalo Bills but did not record any statistics.
 During a Week 6 30–27 victory over the New Orleans Saints, Ryan made his first NFL start, yet recorded no statistics.
-In the next game against the New York Jets, Ryan recorded four tackles, a pass deflection, and his first NFL interception off a pass from quarterback Geno Smith during the 27–30 road loss.
+In the next game against the New York Jets, Ryan recorded four solo tackles, a pass deflection, and his first NFL interception off a pass from quarterback Geno Smith during the 27–30 road loss.
 Ryan returned the interception for a 79-yard touchdown, marking the first of his career.
-The following week against the Miami Dolphins, Ryan had five tackles, a pass deflection, forced a fumble, and was credited with the first 1.5 sacks of his career after taking down Ryan Tannehill in a 27–17 victory.
+The following week against the Miami Dolphins, Ryan had five tackles, a pass deflection, forced a fumble, and was credited with the first 1.5 sacks of his career after taking down Ryan Tannehill in the 27–17 victory.

-During a Week 12 34–31 victory over the Denver Broncos, Ryan was named the starter over Alfonzo Dennard, who had been battling a knee injury.
-In that game, Ryan had four tackles, a pass deflection, and an interception off a pass thrown by Peyton Manning.
-The following week, Ryan started in place of Dennard, who was inactive, and recorded three solo tackles, two pass deflections, and intercepted a pass attempt by Case Keenum in a 34–31 road victory over the Houston Texans.
-Three weeks later against the Baltimore Ravens, Ryan had a tackle, a season-high two pass deflections, and intercepted Joe Flacco twice during the 41–7 road victory.
+During a Week 11 24–20 road loss to the Carolina Panthers on Monday Night Football, Ryan had a pass deflection.
+He was named the starter over Alfonzo Dennard for the next game against the Denver Broncos, who had been battling a knee injury.
+Ryan finished the 34–31 comeback victory with four tackles, a pass deflection, and an interception off a pass thrown by Peyton Manning.
+The following week against the Houston Texans, Ryan started in place of Dennard, who was inactive, and recorded three solo tackles, two pass deflections, and intercepted a pass attempt by Case Keenum during the 34–31 road victory.

+During Week 15 against the Dolphins, Ryan recorded two tackles and a pass deflection in the 24–20 road loss.
+In the next game against the Baltimore Ravens, he had a tackle, a season-high three pass deflections, and intercepted Joe Flacco twice during the 41–7 road victory.

 Ryan finished his rookie year with 35 combined tackles (29 solo), 1.5 sacks, five interceptions, 10 pass deflections, and a forced fumble in 16 games and seven starts.
 The Patriots finished the 2013 season atop the AFC East with a 12–4 record and earned a first-round bye in the playoffs.
 Ryan made his postseason debut in the Divisional Round against the Indianapolis Colts and recorded four tackles during the 43–22 victory.
 During the AFC Championship Game against the Broncos, Ryan had eight tackles in the 26–16 road loss.